CGI

 CGI has the drawback of starting a new process for each HTTP request, and, therefore, producing some overhead related to process management and memory consumption, especially, if the CGI program is written in a scripting language.
 In the mid-1990s, the FastCGI protocol was released to address these shortcomings by creating persistent processes that handle multiple requests.

-A CGI-compatible web server, such as thttpd, Hiawatha, or lighttpd, is required to connect Fortran programs to the World Wide Web.
-On FreeBSD, we can install thttpd simply as a package:
+A CGI-compatible web server is required to connect Fortran programs to the World Wide Web (table 2).

 Web Application